Mean Field Behaviour of Collaborative Multi-Agent Foragers: Experiments

 \subsection{Mean Field Process}

-In Figures \ref{fig:y} and \ref{fig:yobs} we present the results for two different scenarios of simulations for a mean field system $\Phi^f$: \begin{enumerate} \item One without obstacles where the shortest path is a perfect line between nest (red triangle) and food source (upside red triangle). \item One with a sample (non-convex) obstacle where the shortest path (or collection of paths) has to go around them on the right side. \end{enumerate} At every vertex we plot the value $w^1_i(t)-w^2_i(t)$, with the color bar representing the values of the last plot.
+In Figures \ref{fig:y} and \ref{fig:yobs} we present the results for two different scenarios of simulations for a mean field system $\Phi$: \begin{enumerate} \item One without obstacles where the shortest path is a perfect line between nest (red triangle) and food source (upside red triangle). \item One with a sample (non-convex) obstacle where the shortest path (or collection of paths) has to go around it on the right side. \end{enumerate} At every vertex we plot the value $\mathbf{w}^1_i(t)-\mathbf{w}^2_i(t)$, with the color bar representing the values of the last plot.
 In this way we can see the vertices that have a higher overall weight corresponding to each goal.
 The number of agents is then proportional to the size of the red markers on the vertices.
 The behaviour of the system is specially interesting in the case of the obstacles in Figure \ref{fig:yobs}.
 In the first few time-steps there is a random exploration taking place, and very early (around $t=40$) the agent density starts accumulating in the diagonal line outwards from the nest, indicating that the shortest path is starting to be exploited.
 Soon after (around $t=120$) the shortest connecting path can already be observed, but the agent distribution presents oscillations.
-After enough time-steps the oscillations dampen (since the graph has enough odd length cycles) and the distribution converges to $y\infty)$.
+After enough time-steps the oscillations dampen (since the graph has enough odd length cycles) and the distribution converges to $\mathbf{y}(\infty)$.
 It is important to remark the convergence speed of the mean field dynamics; $\mathcal{G}$ has $452$ vertices, and the agent density has converged to the shortest path in about $300$ time-steps.

-In Figure \ref{fig:ybar} we present the temporal trajectories for the mean field system compared to the optimal vector $\overline{y}$, for different values of $\varepsilon$.
+In Figure \ref{fig:ybar} we present the temporal trajectories for the mean field system compared to the optimal vector $\overline{\mathbf{y}}$, for different values of $\varepsilon$.
 Plots for different $\rho$ and $\lambda$ values are not included since these parameters did not have an impact on the mean field results.
+To better isolate the effect of every parameter in the system, the influence of $\varepsilon$ is only studied on the mean field system, and later a fixed value of $\varepsilon$ is applied to the rest of the experiments.